lavalink-devs/Lavalink/IMPLEMENTATION.md

 * Addition of new [Session](#update-session)/[Player](#get-player) REST API.
 * Addition of `/v3/info`, replaces `/plugins`.
 * Deprecation of `Track.track` in existing endpoints.
 Use `Track.encoded` instead.
+* Deprecation of `TrackXEvent.track` in WebSocket dispatches.
+Use `TrackXEvent.encodedTrack` instead.

 ## Future breaking changes for v4
 * HTTP endpoints not under a version path (`/v3`, `/v4`) will be removed in v4